15 Best Art Therapy Prompts for Anxiety You Can Start Today

 5. Worry Container Art

-The prompt: Decorate a box, jar, or container.
+The prompt: Decorate a box or jar.
 Write or draw your worries on small pieces of paper and place them inside.
-You're not solving them—just containing them for now.
+You're not solving them — just containing them for now.

-Why it works: This creates psychological distance from worries and gives you a ritual for "putting them away" when they're overwhelming.
+Why it works: Creates psychological distance from worries and gives you a ritual for "putting them away" when they're overwhelming.

 Materials: A box or jar, decorating supplies, small paper pieces